-Food: The most common causes of food allergies and food intolerance in cats are beef, milk products and fish.
+The most common causes of food sensitivities or food intolerances in cats include:

-Damage: Inflammation, infection, surgery and some medications can damage the digestive system and may lead to food allergies or food intolerance.
+- Damage: Inflammation, infection, surgery and some medications can damage the digestive system and may lead to food sensitivities or food intolerances.

-Age: Food allergies and food intolerance can occur at any age.
+- Age: Food sensitivities and food intolerances can occur at any age.

-Breed: Some cat breeds appear more likely to develop food allergies or food intolerance, including Siamese cats.
+- Breed: Some cat breeds appear more likely to develop food sensitivities or food intolerances, including Siamese cats.